PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Experiments

 As the training on \textbf{BDD100K dataset} required long training (large dataset), we performed only two training repetitions.
 The performance is evaluated in Table \ref{tab:diff_datasets_perf}\footnote{Performance of the network from the other training repetition is: MSE 0.00169, PSNR 29.3, SSIM 0.938. }.

 Usage of larger dataset led to significant performance improvement in all three measures.
-Comparing PreCNet trained on large BDD100K subset (2M) with the models trained on KITTI dataset (see Table~\ref{tab:kitti_performance}), our model achieved the best value also for PSNR.
-However, RC-GAN trained on the original dataset (KITTI) still slightly outperformed PreCNet ($0.00161$ vs. $0.00167$) which was trained on the much larger dataset.
+Comparing PreCNet trained on large BDD100K subset (2M) with the models trained on KITTI dataset (see Table~\ref{tab:kitti_performance}), our model was second in SSIM and third in PSNR and MSE.

 In order to evaluate effect of different properties of BDD100K and KITTI datasets on performance, we created a small version of the BDD100K dataset with only approx. 41K frames (similar size as the size of KITTI) and used the same training parameters which were used for training on KITTI.
-The performance on this dataset was quite similar to performance on KITTI\footnote{We performed 3 training repetitions on BDD100K with 41K frames.
+The performance on this dataset was similar to performance on KITTI\footnote{We performed 3 training repetitions on BDD100K with 41K frames.
 In Table~\ref{tab:diff_datasets_perf}, there is performance of the best one (according to SSIM).
 Performance of the other two is MSE \{0.00199; 0.00202\}, SSIM \{0.925; 0.926\}, PSNR \{28.6; 28.6\}.}.
 This suggests that the ``quality'' of the training set (BDD100K vs. KITTI) is not the key factor for obtaining better performance in this case.
 We studied the effect of the number of training epochs as well.
 Validation loss on the small subset of BDD100K (41K frames) started to increase during training (1K epochs), indicating overfitting.
 Thus, we can exclude the possibility that training for 10K epochs would further improve performance.
 Hence, we claim that it is really the dataset size that is the enabling factor for performance and that permitted the results obtained for BDD100K (2M frames, 10K epochs).